 Amazon Business makes purchasing on Amazon easier for registered businesses, and it's free.
-Simply click Create Free Account on the Amazon Business page, and you will be guided through the setup process.
-The person who creates the account is the administrator, and their information is used to verify the account.
+Simply click Create Free Account on the Amazon Business page; you will then be guided through the setup process.
+The person who creates the account is the administrator and their information is used to verify the account.

 Business pricing and large quantity discounts – even tax-exemption benefits – are perks for registered business account customers.
 Amazon Business services can be linked to existing Amazon Prime accounts.
 To learn more about Amazon Business, visit the main landing page.
 You can sign up for a free 30-day trial.

 As you start making purchases, you'll be able to view Amazon's Business Analytics and see all the data about your orders and create reports.

 Amazon Business works almost exactly like a standard Amazon account.
 If you've ever used Amazon to purchase something, then you're already familiar with the basics of how Amazon Business works.

 To use Amazon Business after signing up for your free 30-day trial, visit the Amazon website and log into your newly created Amazon Business account.
 Once you're signed in, upon browsing Amazon for items such as office supplies and other business products, you'll see the steep discounts available solely to Amazon Business customers such as yourself.

 You'll also need to be logged in to access your free Amazon Business tools.
 Once you're logged in, hover your mouse over where your name appears in the top right-hand corner to access the two main categories of Amazon Business tools: Business Settings and Business Analytics.

 Do you have to pay for Amazon Business?